kalwabed/yotask-be/README.md

 pnpm start:dev
 ```

-Open [localhost:8000/swagger](http:localhost:8000/swagger) with your browser to see the Swagger.
+Open [localhost:8000/docs](http://localhost:8000/docs) with your browser to see the Swagger.

 ## Deployment

-For deployment, we can use service like AWS or Railway.
+For deployment, we can use services like AWS or Railway.

 ## Learn More